 A basic garden hose does so much more than water the plants and lawn.
 Use it to wash the car, clean the patio furniture, or hose the pollen off items left outdoors.
 A standard garden hose that's durable and has a standard 5/8-inch diameter is the type needed to fit the average water supply.
 Vinyl hoses are the least expensive in general, while more expensive rubber or rubber-reinforced hoses stand up to weather fluctuations better over time.
 For watering lawns or gardens, you may want to invest in one or two sprinklers of different sizes.
 A soaker hose, which has holes throughout the hose body and is used for gradual watering, isn't generally necessary for basic lawn and garden care, though it may be helpful if you are a garden hobbyist.

 Increase the capabilities of your garden hose with a spray nozzle.
 Look for a heavy-duty nozzle that has numerous options such as spray, jet or mist—this way, you'll be able to water the lawn, mist hanging plants and wash bug residue off the driveway or your car's wheels with ease.
 Opt for a version that sprays without requiring you to hold down a trigger the entire time, or that has a locking mechanism to hold the trigger in place for a continuous spray.
+You may find that a water wand is easier to use because it provides that extra "reach" inside flowerbeds or up to hanging baskets.

-A garden rake is short-toothed sturdy tool that will come in handy for everything from combing rocks out of soil to pulling out myrtle vines that crowd the more delicate plants in your garden.
+A garden rake is a short-toothed sturdy tool that will come in handy for everything from combing rocks out of soil to pulling out myrtle vines that crowd the more delicate plants in your garden.
 Look for a model with a head tightly secured to the handle; even a yard-sale find will suffice.
 Garden rakes also come in handy for leveling soil or mulch—just flip the rake over, tines up, and drag the rake through the loose materials to help distribute them evenly.

 A leaf rake is another must-have tool, useful most of the year.
 Besides cleaning up fallen leaves, this type of rake comes in handy for cleaning up mowed grass, whether it's on the sidewalk or on the lawn.
 A version with metal teeth or tines may last a bit longer than its plastic counterpart, as the plastic teeth sometimes crack or snap off entirely.
 As with other garden tools, look for a model with the rake head securely fastened to the handle.